Universal Presence Connector

 source | A reference to an entity in your system (a lock, reader, device, etc.).
 Holds a single field, source.id. | Yes — see Source mapping. |

 target | A direct reference to a Robin entity.
-Holds exactly one of target.location_id or target.level_id. | No. |
+Holds target.id (the integer Robin ID) and target.type ("LOCATION" or "LEVEL"). | No. |

 Source mapping